broadinstitute/warp/docs/README.md

 <img src="images/Dockstore.png" width="600">

 ## WARP Versioning and Releasing
 Pipelines in WARP are versioned [semantically](https://semver.org/) to support reproducibility in scientific analysis and provide clearer analysis provenance.
 Version numbers allow researchers to confirm their data has all been processed in a compatible way.
 Semantic versioning gives immediate insight into the compatibility of pipeline outputs.
-Read more about versioning and releasing in WARP here [Link to VersionAndReleasePipelines.md].
+Read more about [versioning and releasing](VersionAndReleasePipelines.md) in WARP.

 ## Testing in WARP
 Each pipeline in WARP has accompanying continuous integration tests that run on each Pull Request (PR).
 These tests help ensure that no unexpected changes are made to each pipeline and confirm that each affected pipeline is tested with any changes to shared code.
-To support rapid development iteration, only the pipelines affected by a PR are tested and PRs to develop run “plumbing” tests using small or downsampled inputs.
-When the staging branch is promoted to master, the updated pipelines will be tested more rigorously on a larger selection of data that covers more scientific test cases.
-Read more about our [testing process](Link to TestingPipelines.md).
+To support rapid development iteration, only the pipelines affected by a PR are tested and PRs to the `develop` branch run “plumbing” tests using small or downsampled inputs.
+When the `staging` branch is promoted to `master`, the updated pipelines will be tested more rigorously on a larger selection of data that covers more scientific test cases.
+Read more about our [testing process](TestingPipelines.md).

 ## Feedback
 WARP is always evolving!
-Please file any issues in GitHub or reach out to [Kylee Degatano](mailto:kdegatano@broadinstitute.org) with suggestions, feedback, or questions.
+Please file any issues in GitHub or contact [Kylee Degatano](mailto:kdegatano@broadinstitute.org) with suggestions, feedback, or questions.
 We are always excited to discuss cloud data processing, provenance and reproducibility in scientific analysis, new pipeline features, or potential collaborations.
 Don’t hesitate to reach out!

 Our planned upcoming improvements include: